all-hw/ci-demo/README.md

 git clone https://github.com/all-hw/ci-demo.git
 ```

-Modify _$API_KEY_ variable in the file _scripts/ci_sampe.sh_ to the API key you've got during booking the board.
+Modify the _$API_KEY_ variable in the file _scripts/ci_sampe.sh_ to the API key you received when booking the board.

 ### Echo Application

-Run following command to upload the Echo example to the All-Hardware remote board:
+Run the following command to upload the Echo example to the All-Hardware remote board:

 ```bash
 ./scripts/ci_sample.sh task bin/HelloW.axf test_data/uart_input.txt
 ```

-We are flashing the firmware binary from *bin/HelloW.axf* file and passing content of the _test_data/uart_input.txt_ file to the microcontroller's uart input.
+This will flash the firmware binary from **bin/HelloW.axf** and pass the content of _test_data/uart_input.txt_ to the microcontroller's UART input.
 Here is the example output:

 `7b00ab0c-8566-46ae-ada8-45bc2bdc81d4`

-It is a task UUID, you can use it to get the status of the operation:
+This is a task UUID, you can use it to get the status of the operation:

 ```bash
 ./scripts/ci_sample.sh status 7b00ab0c-8566-46ae-ada8-45bc2bdc81d4
 ```

-The result should be following:
+The response should look like:

 ```text
 Status: finished
 Exit code: 156